• Share this on:

 Examples of spices and herbs producers that have obtained both organic and fairtrade certification are:

 • Ceylbee International from Sri Lanka.
-Among their spices products are pepper and cloves.
-In addition to the Fairtrade certificate, the company has organic certification for the EU, USA, Japan and Malaysia;
+Their spice products include pepper and cinnamon.
+In addition to the Fairtrade certificate, the company has organic certification for the EU, USA, Japan and Malaysia.

 • Shochoch Trading from Ethiopia produces and exports coffee, honey and spices.
-Their range of spices consists of curcuma and ginger (both fresh and dry), birds eye chili, black cardamom, black pepper, and long pepper and herbs.
-Their ginger and turmeric bear the fairtrade logo;
+Their range of spices consists of turmeric and ginger (both fresh and dry), bird’s eye chilli, black cardamom, black pepper, and long pepper and herbs.
+Their ginger and turmeric bear the fairtrade logo.

-• Pure Life from Egypt is a producer and exporter that holds a fairtrade certificate for a wide range of dried herbs from Egyptian origin.
-They trade both organic certified and non-organic herbs.
-The company also runs a processing unit in Hamburg, Germany.
+• Pure Life from Egypt is a producer and exporter that holds a fairtrade certificate for a wide range of dried herbs of Egyptian origin.
+They trade both organic-certified herbs (but not for the European market) and non-organic herbs.

-Figure 3: Promotional movie of the Indonesian dual-certified spice producer Mega Inovasi Organik
+Figure 3: Promotional video of the Indonesian dual-certified spice producer Mega Inovasi Organik

 Tips: